Childbirth 101 (Lamaze)

 This class is designed to answer questions and ease concerns regarding the "how to's" of caring for a newborn.
 The class covers nurturing, feeding, bathing, cord care, sleeping habits, and the parent's changing world.
 This class is held one time per month and classes are instructed by a Registered Nurse.

 Car Seat Education

-Breastfeeding is a 2½ hour class to help parents make an informed decision about breastfeeding.
+Breastfeeding is a class instructed by Board Certified Lactation Consultants to help parents make an informed decision about breastfeeding.
 This session is designed to provide the information and support to make the feeding relationship between parent and baby successful.
 Topics include: physical and emotional preparation, getting started, common questions and solutions, family adjustments, nutrition, and working while breastfeeding.